 - 1. Student performance in courses

 - 2. Curriculum review

-- 3. Electronic survey of all graduating seniors
+- 3. Electronic and Confidential survey of all students in the program

-- 4. Confidential exit interviews with Department Head
+- 4. Electronic and Confidential survey of graduating seniors

+- 5. Professional and Faculty Advising

-- 5. Course/instructor teaching evaluations
+- 6. Course/instructor teaching evaluations

-- 6. Periodic feedback from alumnae
+- 7. Periodic feedback from alumnae